PSMRB/RL-for-BESS-Participation-in-the-Imbalance-Settlement/README.md

 This repository gathers codes for the control of a Battery Energy Storage System (BESS) in the Imbalance Settlement (IS) using Reinforcement Learning (RL).
 In particular, a TD3 agent is used to control on a quarter-hour basis a 20MW/MWh BESS participating exclusively to the IS (no bidding on any market).

-The TD3_agent_git.py files is the main script that can be run to train and test a TD3 agent based on Belgian IS data also provided in this repository.
+The TD3_agent_git.py file is the main script that can be run to train and test a TD3 agent based on Belgian IS data also provided in this repository.
 All useful functions and classes are in the file Classes_TD3_git.py.
 The requirements are in the requirements.txt file.

 This script is one of the original building block that was used for the paper : C. Rasic, P. Favaro, Y. Wang and J. -F. Toubeau, "Safe Reinforcement Learning for Battery Energy Storage Participation in the Imbalance Settlement," in IEEE Transactions on Energy Markets, Policy and Regulation, doi: 10.1109/TEMPR.2025.3639758.